-Restaurant management software’s role in connecting back of house operations with front of house guest experiences is bigger than you might think.
+Restaurant management software’s role in connecting back office operations with front of house guest experiences is bigger than you might think.

 When you think about restaurant software for the guest experience, you think about customer engagement tools.
 Online ordering and loyalty platforms are more in line with the guest experience than back office solutions for labor and inventory management.
 If your 2019 initiatives involve improving the guest experience, your technology investments might align more with the front-of-house than the back office.
 But your back office tools have more to do with the guest experience than you realize.